jvmourao/Applied-OMICs-Tutorial/docs/source/ngs-qc.rst

 2. Now you have to decide if your data should be subject to **Quality Control (QC)**, i.e. the process of improving data by removing identifiable errors from it.

-3. You must remember that by performing QC we can also introduce **errors** (we want the same data but with better quality); thus, we should not perform QC if the quality appears to be satisfactory.
+3. You must remember that by performing QC we can also introduce **errors** (we want the same data but with better quality).
+Thus, we should not perform QC if the quality appears to be satisfactory.

 .. attention::
    Only perform QC if your data need it.
 Whether you should quality-trim, and what the threshold should be, depends on your **data quality** and their **intended use**.
 Often a threshold of **~10** is pretty good for most of the cases.